 Marjori joined Watsi on May 14th, 2020.
 20 other people also joined Watsi on that day!
-Marjori's most recent donation supported Daniel, a newborn baby from Tanzania, to fund hydrocephalus treatment.
+Marjori's most recent donation traveled 5,900 miles to support Daniel, a newborn baby from Tanzania, to fund hydrocephalus treatment.

 Marjori has funded healthcare for 7 patients in 5 countries.